Seahawks re-sign offensive lineman Jordan Simmons

 The Seahawks on Wednesday made a move that likely fills out their offensive line heading into the NFL draft later this month, re-signing three-year veteran Jordan Simmons.
 Terms of the deal were not immediately available.

 Simmons was an exclusive rights free agent but was not tendered by the Seahawks, which made him an unrestricted free agent.
 The Seahawks apparently did that so that they could offer Simmons what is termed a “split” contract, which will decrease the team’s potential salary cap hit if Simmons were to again go on Injured Reserve, as he did a year ago when he missed the entire season due to a knee injury.
+Seattle has signed players to similarly-structured split contracts in the past, one example being former defensive lineman Jesse Williams.

 Seattle coach Pete Carroll had mentioned in his end-of-season press conference that Simmons was one of the young players he hoped the team would be able to keep in 2020.